 This city-state, known for its tidiness, is virtually free from crime, barring a few pickpocketing hotspots and a scam or two.
 The biggest danger a visitor is likely to face comes not from crooks, but from its officials.
-There are some simple things which we would normally take for granted which can cost you precious travel dollars in fines.
-And if you do get in a bind with the law, don't assume this is like the rest of Asia.
-Bribing an official to get you off the hook will land you even deeper into trouble.
+There are some simple things that we would normally take for granted which can cost you precious travel dollars in fines.
+And if you do get in a bind with the law, trying to bribe an official to get you off the hook will land you even deeper into trouble.

 First, the heavy stuff.
 The penalty for drug trafficking is death, as the customs declaration card you must fill out informs you.
 Trafficking is the possession of drugs above a certain amount.
 For cannabis, it's 500 grams.
 Murder, abduction and some weapons offenses are also capital crimes.

 Got some traces of pot in your blood from that bender in Laos?
 If they test you in the airport, it's jail time.

 For minor drug offenses, the punishment is corporal, usually with the rattan cane.

-The maximum blood-alcohol level tolerated in Singapore is 0.08%.
-The punishment for drunk driving, in theory, is stiff: a fine of 1,000 to 5,000 SGD or six months in jail.
+For driving, the maximum blood-alcohol level tolerated in Singapore is 0.08%.
+The punishment for drunk driving is stiff: a fine of 1,000 to 5,000 SGD or six months in jail.
 Repeat offenders get heavier sentences.
 It's also an offense to consume alcohol in public spaces between the hours of 10.30pm and 7am.

 Singapore has a range of penalties for those who overstay their visa ranging from financial, jail time, copping the cane and deportation.
 Just don't do it.

 Want to vandalize some cars, as a misguided American boy once did?
 Brace for the cane.
-Graffiting in a public place?
-You'll cop the cane for that too.
+Graffiti in a public place?
+You'll cop the cane for that, too.